Rhodri Morgan: Childhood and education

-At Oxford, Morgan studied modern languages for two academic terms before becoming disinterested in the subject and changing his subject to philosophy, politics and economics (PPE).
+At Oxford, Morgan studied modern languages for two academic terms before becoming uninterested in the subject and changing his subject to philosophy, politics and economics (PPE).
 Morgan disliked the formal and ostentatious atmosphere of Oxford, and he later said he "had more respect for a semi-retired porter … than for the college president".
 Morgan graduated from Oxford in 1961.
 He earned a Bachelor of Arts degree with second class honours in PPE.
 Morgan's American friends from his time at Oxford convinced him to apply for a place at Harvard University.
 His second class honours was enough to secure him a place at Harvard to read a Master of Arts degree in government.
 Morgan's studies in the United States were paid for through a scholarship.
 He graduated from the Harvard Graduate School of Arts and Sciences with a Master of Arts degree in government in 1963, before coming back to the United Kingdom in that year's summer.